smiggiddy/kubernetes-the-hard-way/docs/11-configuring-kubectl.md

-# Configuring kubectl for Remote Access
+kube# Configuring kubectl for Remote Access

 In this lab you will generate a kubeconfig file for the `kubectl` command line utility based on the `admin` user credentials.